 Buyer Enablement Over Lead Gen

-The goal is not just to “collect leads,” but to help buying committees make confident decisions.
-That means better UX, clearer content, and fewer hoops to jump through.
+The objective is not simply to collect leads, but to help buying committees make confident decisions.
+This requires improved user experience, clearer content, and a streamlined process.

 Bringing It All Together

-B2B marketing is not getting simpler, but it is still absolutely workable with the right approach.
-When I partner with organizations, I am:
+B2B marketing is becoming more complex, but it remains manageable with the right approach.
+When I partner with organizations, I focus on:

 - Grounding strategy in research, not guesswork